 It’s flu season again.
-Or was that in autumn?
-You’ve been feeling off for a while now.
-Time to look up the advice about vaccines, vitamins, and healthy habits.
-In the end, it’s all for the greater good, right?
+Or was that autumn?
+Either way, you’ve been feeling off for a while now.
+Time to look up some advice about vaccines, vitamins, and healthy habits.
 But what happens when this run-down, not-quite-yourself feeling isn’t limited to a single season?
-What can you do when none of the precautions you take prevent the inevitable?
-If you’re in the insurance market—any insurance market—you’ve probably asked yourself or your board these questions.
+What can you do when none of the precautions you’ve taken have been able to prevent the inevitable?
+If you’re in the insurance market – any insurance market – you’ve probably asked these questions of yourself or your board.

-Whether your company offers health, life, auto, or home insurance, if it’s like many other carriers, each new quarter Low market expansion, fierce competition, and new legislation can weaken the immune systems of even the most established players, making them prone to what analysts and journalists call “bad years.”
+Whether your company offers health, life, auto, or home insurance, each new quarter can bring new ills.
+Low market expansion, fierce competition, and new legislation can weaken the immune systems of even the most established players, making them prone to what analysts and journalists call “bad years.”
 Such years come with few new policies, lots of claims, and multiple legislation changes that can impact how and to whom your company sells its products.
-Add on the fact that most insurance products have become increasingly difficult to differentiate, and it’s no wonder that the road to recovery is harder and harder to catch sight of.
+Add on the fact that insurance products have become increasingly difficult to differentiate, and it’s no wonder that the road to recovery is getting harder and harder to find.

-While recent years have witnessed an increase in profit, especially within the healthcare domain, at the end of 2016 insurance rates were entering their 15th quarter of decline, according to a Marsh Report.
-This doesn’t necessarily imply the onset of a bad year, but it does mean that fewer clients will be likely to increase coverage in the near future.
-When the only difference between your policy and the competition’s is the mascot on the front page, you know that your agents have a tough challenge ahead of them.
-One that not even Flo, Progressive’s picture-of-health cashier, or Jake from State Farm can tackle on their own.
+While recent years have witnessed an increase in profitability, especially within the healthcare domain, insurance rates at the end of 2016 were entering their 15th consecutive quarter of decline, according to a Marsh report.
+That doesn’t necessarily imply a bad year, but it does mean that fewer clients will be likely to increase coverage in the near future.
+When the biggest difference between your policy and the competition’s is the mascot on the front page, your agents have a tough challenge ahead of them – one that not even Flo from Progressive or Jake from State Farm can tackle on their own.

-Still, while maximizing potential through top-notch distribution management provides real benefits, is it enough to protect you?
+Still, while maximizing potential via distribution management provides real benefits, is it enough to protect you?
 Will it propel you ahead of your competition and block their advance?
 Will it help you adapt quickly to legislation changes?

-It will, as long as you also develop your sales enablement capabilities.
+The answer is that it will – as long as you also develop your sales enablement capabilities.
 Sales enablement equips your agents and brokers with the necessary tools to accelerate the deal.
 Enabling your team can take multiple forms, from streamlining your sales processes to optimizing your content’s format, delivery, and accessibility.
-But several of these methods stand out as being particularly useful for companies struck by a bad year.
+But several of these methods are particularly useful for companies that are trying to push through a bad year.

 1. Fortify Your Training Program

-Training and coaching may not come to mind first when trying to determine how to protect your business, but for your distribution channels, they’re invaluable.
+Training and coaching may not come immediately to mind when you’re thinking about how to protect your business, but they’re invaluable for your distribution channels.
 Creating efficient, skills-oriented programs can accelerate onboarding procedures, increase the satisfaction of your current producers, and provide support and resources during the implementation of meaningful changes to your company’s strategy.

-Everything from new acquisitions to mergers can gradually be communicated to the agents and brokers who rely on this type of input.
-There’s also nothing more effective than a constant supply of information from official, trustworthy sources for stopping the spread of false rumors.
-A steady stream of info negates the need for agents to seek information elsewhere, thus nullifying hearsay or unsubstantiated stories.
+Everything from new acquisitions to mergers can be communicated to the agents and brokers who rely on this type of input.
+There’s nothing more effective for stopping the spread of false rumors than a constant supply of information from official, trustworthy sources.
+A steady stream of info negates the need for agents to seek information elsewhere, thus nullifying hearsay and unsubstantiated stories.